aws-solutions-library-samples/guidance-for-omnichannel-claims-processing-powered-by-generative-ai-on-aws/README.md

 ### Via Webform

-  1. Go to CloudFormation stacks, open `StreamlitURL` given in the `Outputs` tab of `ClaimsProcessingStack3`.
+  1. Go to CloudFormation stacks, open `CloudFrontURL` given in the `Outputs` tab of `ClaimsProcessingStack1`.
+  2. The URL will prompt you for the login and you can use the Amazon Congito user credentials set earlier
-  2. In the 'Initiate a new claim', you can enter your policy number (eg: PY1234)
+  3. In the 'Initiate a new claim', you can enter your policy number (eg: PY1234)
-  3. If you have Amazon Pinpoint configured to send messages to your number, you will recieve the one time password (OTP) and final notification.
-If you dont have pinpoint configured, for getting the OTP, you can check the items in the DynamoDB table named `GP-FSI-ClaimsProcessing-NewClaim` to find the 6 digit number after the sample policy number PY1234 as your OTP.
-This is a workaround for testing with out Amazon Pinpoint configured for OTP.
-You can use the sample OTP 123456.
-This is a workaround for testing with out Amazon Pinpoint configured for OTP.
+  4. If you have Amazon Connect SMS configured to send messages to your number, you will recieve the one time password (OTP) and final notification.
+If you dont have SMS feature configured, as a workaround, you can use the sample OTP 999999.
-  4. Enter the OTP and once verified, you will be given option to enter the details of the incident.
+  5. Enter the OTP and once verified, you will be given option to enter the details of the incident.
-  5. Once you have the details filled, **click** the `Submit` button and a case will be opened.
+  6. Once you have the details filled, **click** the `Submit` button and a case will be opened.
 Make a note of the Case number (policy number+OTP).

 ### Via Chatbot

- 1. Go to CloudFormation stacks, open `WebsiteURL` given in the `Outputs` tab of `ClaimsProcessingStack1`.
+ 1. Go to CloudFormation stacks, open `CloudFrontURL` given in the `Outputs` tab of `ClaimsProcessingStack1`.
- 2. Use the sample login name: `MariaG` and password `Test`.
-You can change the sample login and password hardcoded in line 28 of the `index.html` file kept under `AmazonConnect/SampleConnectChatUI` folder.
-Also, you can have your own authentication mechanisms added to this page as well.
- 3. Once authenticated, you will see a chatbot icon at the bottom right.
-As instructed in SetupCSTools section earlier, this webpage needs to be added an approved origin in the Amazon Connect Chat widget, have the chat widget is mapped to use 'GP-FSI-ClaimsProcessing' contact flow and have the  and the script from Amazon Connect chat widget is used in the `home.html`, the chat icon will get a contact initiated.
+ 2. Once authenticated, you will see a chatbot icon at the bottom right.
- 4. While interacting with the chatbot, you will be prompted to enter the OTP for authentication.
-If you have Amazon Pinpoint configured to send messages to your number, you will recieve the one time password (OTP).
-If you dont have pinpoint configured, you can enter "999999" as an OTP.
-This is a workaround for testing with out Amazon Pinpoint configured for OTP.
+ 3. While interacting with the chatbot, you will be prompted to enter the OTP for authentication.
+If you have the SMS feature configured to send messages to your number, you will recieve the one time password (OTP).
+If you dont have it configured, you can enter "999999" as an OTP as a workaround.

  Note: To add security for your chat communications widget to have more control when initiating new chats, including the ability to verify that chat requests sent to Amazon Connect are from authenticated users, you can follow [this documentation ](https://docs.aws.amazon.com/connect/latest/adminguide/add-chat-to-website.html#confirm-and-copy-chat-widget-script).